dw/sortedfile/docs/index.rst

 Tests use a 100GB file containing 1.073 billion 100 byte records with the record number left justified to 99 bytes followed by a newline, allowing both line and record oriented search.
+The key function uses ``str.partition()`` to extract the record number before passing it to ``int()``, thus emulating extracting the key from a record populated with data other than whitespace.

 Cold Cache